 In the case of green tea extract, it works in a dose-dependent manner, which means that the more you take, the more benefits you’ll see (up to a point, of course—there’s a maximum healthy intake level that you shouldn’t exceed).

-The significant effects we’re after have been at high doses of about 400 to 500 mg of EGCG (the most important catechin in green tea extract) per day.
+The beneficial effects we’re after occur at doses of about 400 to 500 mg of EGCG (the most important catechin in green tea extract) per day.